olneyhymn/westminster-daily/README.md

 ## Automated Builds

-The site is automatically rebuilt every day at 05:00 UTC using a GitHub Actions workflow.
+The site is automatically rebuilt every day at 05:00 EST using cron-jobs.org.
 This ensures that the daily readings are always up to date.
 The workflow can also be triggered manually through the GitHub Actions interface.

 ## Project Structure